 These plants also prefer to be kept moist, not wet, but do require slightly drier conditions during non-flowering intervals.
-Use a peat-based potting soil, if possible.
-While gardenia flower plants will tolerate a range of temperatures, they prefer cool nights, between 60º- 65º F., and warmer days, about ten degrees higher.
+Use peat-based potting soil, if possible.
+While gardenia flower plants will tolerate a range of temperatures, they prefer cool nights, between 60 and 65 degrees F. (16-18 C.), and warmer days, about ten degrees higher.

-Gardenia flowers also thrive in humid conditions; therefore, the use of humidifiers or pebble trays is important, especially during winter.
+Gardenia flowers thrive in humid conditions, therefore, the use of humidifiers or pebble trays is important, especially during winter.
 Gardenias benefit from a monthly dose of fertilizer and, although not a requirement, gardenias can be pruned for shape after flowering has ceased.

 Other Problems with Gardenias

-Improper watering due to overwatering can also cause problems.
+Improper watering due to overwatering can cause problems as well.
 Check to see if the plant is too wet.
 Also, use distilled water whenever possible, as gardenias are sensitive to large amounts of lime found in regular tap water.

 Leaf or bud drop is common when gardenia plants are too dry, either from lack of moisture in the soil or air.
 Once again, increasing humidity levels can help.